 A: Yes.
 All employees are welcome to attend any of the classes offered at either campus with a few exceptions.
 If you are interested in a course, please check the "intended for" column in the course catalog.
 Here is where it will show if a course is targeted towards a specific campus.

-Q: Do I have to follow a certificate track in order to attend courses?
+Q: Do I have to follow the courses listed on a track in order to be allowed to attend?